sachincse/rag-question-generator/README.md

 ## Running Unit Tests

 The project includes a basic test suite to demonstrate the principles of test-driven development.
-The tests cover basic API functionality like the root endpoint and error handling for invalid file types.

 1. Ensure you have followed the "Running the Application Locally" steps to set up your environment and install dependencies.
 2. From the project root directory, run the following command: